awsdocs/amazon-pinpoint-user-guide/doc-source/ml-models-rm-setup.md

 1. \(Optional\) For **Recommender model description**, enter a brief description of the model\.
 The description can contain up to 128 characters\.
 The characters can be letters, numbers, spaces, or the following symbols: \_ ; \(\) , ‐\.

 1. Under **Model configuration**, for **IAM role**, choose the AWS Identity and Access Management \(IAM\) role that authorizes Amazon Pinpoint to connect to and retrieve recommendations from the Amazon Personalize campaign that uses the model\.
+You have the following options:
+   + **Use an existing role** – Choose this option to use an IAM role that already exists for your AWS account\.
+Then, from the list of roles, choose the role that you want\.
+   + **Automatically create a role** – Choose this option to automatically create an IAM role that has the required permissions\.
+Then, enter a name for the role\.

-   This list displays all the IAM roles that are associated with your AWS account\.
-If the list doesn't include the role that you want to use, work with your administrator to create the role\.
-For more information, see [IAM Role for Retrieving Recommendations](https://docs.aws.amazon.com/pinpoint/latest/developerguide/permissions-get-recommendations.html) in the *Amazon Pinpoint Developer Guide*\.
+   Another option is to work with your administrator to create the role manually\.
+For information about creating the role manually, see [IAM Role for Retrieving Recommendations](https://docs.aws.amazon.com/pinpoint/latest/developerguide/permissions-get-recommendations.html) in the *Amazon Pinpoint Developer Guide*\.

-1. For **Recommender model**, choose the Amazon Personalize campaign that uses the model\.
+1. For **Recommender model**, choose the Amazon Personalize campaign that you want to retrieve recommendations from\.

    This list displays all the Amazon Personalize campaigns that you're allowed to access with your AWS account in the current AWS Region\.
-If the list doesn't include the campaign that you want, ask your administrator to give you access to the campaign\.
+If the list doesn't include the campaign that you want, ask your administrator to give you access to the campaign and verify that you chose the correct IAM role in the preceding step\.
 Also, verify that the campaign exists in the current AWS Region\.

 1. Under **Settings**, for **Identifier to use for recommendations**, specify whether you want to associate unique users in the Amazon Personalize campaign with endpoints \(**Endpoint ID**\) or users \(**User ID**\) in your Amazon Pinpoint projects\.